-You are thinking about using baby formula after 48 hours?
-You should read this article first.
-Ready-to-feed formula is the easiest type of formula to use, because it doesn’t need to be mixed with water or warmed.
-But if you’ve got a lot of bottles to make up, it can be hard to keep track of how long you’ve had the powder sitting around.
+Are you thinking about using baby formula after 48 hours?
+It would be best if you read this article first.
+Ready-to-feed formula is the most accessible formula because it doesn’t need to be mixed with water or warmed.
+But if you’ve got a lot of bottles to makeup, it can be hard to keep track of how long you’ve had the powder sitting around.

 When making ready-to-feed formula, you should use it within 48 hours.
-This is because there’s no preservative in them and it can spoil quickly if not refrigerated properly.
-If you’re having trouble getting through all your powder before it spoils, you can try using smaller amounts at a time—just don’t leave any out at room temperature for longer than two hours!
+This is because they have no preservatives and can spoil quickly if not refrigerated properly.
+If you’re having trouble getting through all your powder before it spoils, try using smaller amounts at a time—don’t leave any out at room temperature for longer than two hours!

-How long can you keep formula once made up?
+How long can you keep the formula once made up?